Camping European Style

 By Rick Steves

-Camping, like hosteling, is a great way to meet Europeans.
-But although camping is the middle-class European family way to travel — and can be the cheapest way to see Europe — relatively few Americans take advantage of Europe's 10,000-plus campgrounds.
+In Europe, camping is more of a social experience than a chance to retreat to nature.
+While camping can be the cheapest way to see Europe — it's the middle-class European family way to travel — relatively few Americans take advantage of Europe's thousands of campgrounds.
 Those who do camp in Europe give it rave reviews.
+A tent, pillow, and sleeping bag are all you need.

-Services: There's usually space to pitch a tent or park a camper van, motorhome, or trailer (caravan).
+Services: Not every campground will take tents; some are RV only.
 Most campgrounds have laundry facilities and great showers with metered hot water — carry coins and scrub quickly.
 Larger campgrounds may have a grocery store and café (a likely camp hangout with an easygoing European social scene).

-Equipment: You can bring your gear with you — or buy it when you get there.
-Tents, sleeping bags, and cooking supplies are cheaper at large European superstores (found in Britain, France, Germany, and Spain) than at specialty backpacking stores.
+Equipment: You can bring your gear with you — or buy it in Europe.
+Tents, sleeping bags, and cooking supplies are cheaper at large European superstores than at specialty backpacking stores.
 European campers prefer a very lightweight "three-season" sleeping bag and a closed-cell sleeping pad.
 I'd start without a stove, keeping meals simple by picnicking and enjoying food and fun in the campground café.
-You can always buy a stove later.
+If you don't want to bog down with equipment, consider a place that can set up a tent site for you, a.k.a. "turn-key camping" (described below).

-Safety: Campgrounds, unlike hostels, are remarkably theft-free.
-They are full of basically honest, middle-class European families, and someone's at the gate all day.
+Safety: Campgrounds are remarkably low-theft.
+Campings are full of basically honest, middle-class European families, and someone's at the gate all day.
 Most people just leave their gear in their vans or zipped inside their tents.

 Kids: A family can sleep in a tent, van, or motorhome a lot cheaper than in a hotel.
 Camping offers plenty to occupy children's attention, namely playgrounds that come fully equipped with European kids.
 As your kids make friends, your campground social circle widens.
-Campgrounds are filled with Europeans in the mood to toss a Frisbee with a new American friend (bring a nylon "Woosh" Frisbee).
+Campgrounds are filled with Europeans in the mood to toss a Frisbee with a new American friend.

-Turn-Key Camping: Some services offer virtually turn-key camping, renting sites already set up for you with a tent, trailer, or mobile home outfitted with linens and kitchen gear.
+Turn-Key Camping: Many of Europe's campgrounds offer sites already set up with a tent, trailer, or mobile home and outfitted with linens and kitchen gear.
 Two British companies are a good place to start: Eurocamp and Canvas Holidays contract with campgrounds across continental Europe.